docker-library/bashbrew/README.md

 ## Installing

-Pre-built binaries are available to [download from Jenkins (for a large variety of supported architectures)](https://doi-janky.infosiftr.net/job/bashbrew/lastSuccessfulBuild/artifact/bin/).
+Pre-built binaries are available to [download from Jenkins (for all supported architectures)](https://doi-janky.infosiftr.net/job/bashbrew/job/master/lastSuccessfulBuild/artifact/).

 (For building `bashbrew` yourself, it's a pretty standard Go application.)